awesomerank/awesomerank.github.io/lists/matteocrippa/awesome-swift.md

 ## Other Awesome Lists
 *Check out apps on these projects:*
 * [awesome-macOS ★7800](https://github.com/iCHAIT/awesome-macOS) - A curated list of awesome applications, softwares, tools and shiny things for macOS.
+* [example-ios-apps ★44](https://github.com/imjog/example-ios-apps) - An amazing list for people who are beginners and learning ios development and for ios developers who need any example app or feature.
 * [open-source-ios-apps ★17603](https://github.com/dkhamsing/open-source-ios-apps) - A collaborative list of open-source iOS Apps.

 ## Dependency Managers